tobeva/tobeva.com/content/projects/tonestone/_index.md

 when we were both at [Harmonix](https://www.harmonixmusic.com/) where we made [Guitar Hero](/about/experience/videogames/).

-Currently I'm working mostly on the JavaScript side of their application, I'm also helping them transition from Perforce to Git.
+Currently I'm working mostly on the music-making application itself.